 Looking for the best recipe for roasted chickpeas you’ve ever had?
 You’ve come to the right place!
-This healthy couscous and chickpea bowl with avocado crema is a satisfying alternative to your everyday meal.
+This healthy couscous and chickpea bowl with avocado crema is a satisfying, vegetarian, alternative to your everyday meal.

 This post contains affiliate links.
 If you click through and make a purchase, I’ll earn a commission, at no additional cost to you.

 The ingredients and measurements below is for two hearty sized dinners.
 You can keep the measurements “as is” and make the portion sizes smaller to split it into four serving (which would end up being around 350 calories each).
 This makes a perfect lunch!

 If you like a hearty meal prep, double the recipe and split into four servings.